What is Overhead Expense?

 The business model sets maximum levels for overhead spending, but when business is poor or cash is scarce, overhead spending typically becomes the first target for reduction.

-The term overhead expense is center stage everywhere when businesses engage in budgeting, strategic planning, or troubleshooting financial problems.
-However, the term overhead itself rarely appears as a budget line item or the name of an Income statement expense account.
+The term Overhead Expense is center stage everywhere when businesses engage in budgeting, strategic planning, or troubleshooting financial problems.
+However, the term Overhead itself rarely appears as a budget line item or the name of an Income statement expense account.

 Overhead instead is a general term for expenses and cost objects that play a supporting role in producing and delivering goods and services.